pie.jpg

 GRAPE: Piedirosso and Guarnaccia

-SOIL: Volcanic, sandy soil, consisting of dendritic materials
+SOIL: Volcanic, sandy soil consisting of dendritic materials

 TRAINING: Pergola trained vines, organic, dry farming